COMP3170/comp3170-lwjgl/README.md

 ## General

-*Note:* Running LWJGL code on a Mac requires you to add the command line argumetn -XstartOnFirstThread to the JVM.
+*Note:* Running LWJGL code on a Mac requires you to add the command line argument -XstartOnFirstThread to the JVM.
 In Eclipse, this can be done in Run > Run configurations > Arguments > VM arguments

 ## Imports